Returning Home

 Do I now go around and heal everything that is injured?

-How do I make the judgement between what to heal and what not?
+How do I make the judgment between what to heal and what not?

-These are some of the questions that runs through my mind, and I guess these questions will unfold it self through the journey of 30's.
+These are some of the questions that run through my mind, and I guess they will unfold themselves through the journey of my 30s.

-Knowing how I want to impact the world or leave my mark in the world, helps a lot with navigating towards my north star.
+Knowing how I want to impact the world, or leave my mark on it, helps a lot when navigating toward my north star.

 Embracing